nicksellen/ponderings/happiness.md

 # happiness

-What is it and how to I get it?
+What is it and how do I get it?

 ## contentment vs happiness